-The preparation time between attempts is limited to 60 seconds after the 30 seconds landing window.
-During this time the competitor may retrieve or change his model glider or do repairsIf a competitor's model glider lands outside the start and landing field, the competitor may change his model glider without retrieving and bringing back the one which has landed outside the start and landing field.
+The preparation time between attempts is limited to 60 seconds after the end of the landing window.
+During this time the competitor may not perform test flights.
+If a competitor's model glider lands outside the start and landing field, the competitor may change his model glider without retrieving and bringing back the one which has landed outside the start and landing field.
 This is an explicit exception to 5.7.2.3 and only valid for this particular Task C.